Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Dog friendly: Yes

-Amenities: Restrooms, free public parking, picnic tables, wheelchair access to the beach, nearby shops and restaurants
+Amenities: Restrooms, free public parking, picnic tables, and wheelchair access to the beach.
+Shops and restaurants are nearby.

-This beach is right in the heart of Lincoln City and begins where the D River, the shortest river in the world, flows from nearby Devil’s Lake into the Pacific Ocean.
+D River State Recreation Site is right in the heart of Lincoln City.
+It begins where the D River, the shortest river in the world, flows from nearby Devil’s Lake into the Pacific Ocean.
 It is a great place to fly a kite and hosts a kite-flying festival each year.
 It also offers miles of coastline for a scenic stroll along the ocean.

 Hunt for glass here!
 Throughout the year, over 3,000 handblown glass floats are scattered on the Lincoln City coast for lucky beachcombers to find.
 Local artists make each glass piece by hand.
 The galleries in Lincoln City are also a fun stop to see artisan glass creations.